EddyTheCo/Shimmerpp/_tabs/about.md

 ### Contributing
-All kind of contributions are welcome.
+All kinds of contributions are welcome.
-From documenting code to creating the most advance algorithm for doing PoW.
+From documenting code to creating the most advanced algorithm for doing PoW.
-Also blog entries showcasing applications, new ideas, etc are welcome in the blog.
+New content showcasing applications, new ideas, etc are welcome in the blog.

 The main guidelines when contributing are